 - True – display items that are on an unpaid invoice

-- Invoice Synced with QuickBooks – show items that are on invoices that have been synced to QuickBooks.
+- Invoice Synced with QuickBooks – show items listed on invoices that have been synced to QuickBooks.
 Since a synced invoice affects inventory and general ledger numbers in QB, this option can help troubleshoot variances between iPoint and QuickBooks.

 - Show Only – only items that are on a synced invoice will be displayed

-- Don’t Show – if an invoice has not been synced to QB, those items will be shown with this option
+- Don’t Show – if an invoice has not been synced to QB, this option will show those items

 - Show All – shows all items, regardless of their invoice sync status.
 This is the same result as leaving this field empty.